BasePowerCompany/bpc-web-components/README.md

 ### Development

-Create a `.env.local` file at the root of this project.
+Create a `.env.development` file at the root of this project.
 Include your Google Maps API key like:
 ```
 VITE_GOOGLE_MAPS_API_KEY=<apiKey>
 ```